Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 16 Places to Stay in the Canadian Rockies

 You’re spoiled for choice when it comes to places to stay in the Canadian Rockies.
-There is everything from affordable hostels with private rooms to camping to five-star hotels across a huge range of price points and amenities.
+There is everything from affordable hostels with private rooms to camping to cozy log cabins in Banff to five-star hotels across a huge range of price points and amenities.
 Be prepared to pony up big bucks in the Banff – Lake Louise corridor, and also in some places in Yoho National Park, at least in the summer.
-Book well in advance to avoid disappointment.
+If you book in advance you can save a lot of money and avoid disappointment.

 The lesson I have learned from staying at numerous Rocky Mountain lodges over the years is that two nights is great – but it doesn’t allow you to relax the way a three night stay does.
 I feel like you just get there and it’s time to leave.